Walking Athens: The Best Way to see the 12 Lesser Known Sites of Athens, Greece

 12. The Pynx

 Athens is filled with popular tourist spots, ancient sites and not-so-secret places to visit.
-Whether you choose to plan your own itinerary, opt for a guided walking tour of Athens or just wander and enjoy the rhythm of the city, be sure to spend at least one day walking this ancient and modern city.
-Visiting Athens for one day (or ten), will leave you impressed and amazed.
+Whether you choose to plan your own itinerary, opt for a guided walking tour of Athens or just wander and enjoy the rhythm of the city, be sure to spend at least one day exploring on foot.
+Visiting Athens for one day (or ten), will inevitably leave you impressed and amazed with its sites, sounds and delicious cuisine.